ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0040-analytical-note-on-the-2026-policy-statement-of-the-council-of-ministers.md

 ---

+# **8.5 Foreign‑policy specificity and constitutional framing**

+Additional reporting on the policy statement emphasised the government’s intention to strengthen border security, develop integrated data‑sharing systems, and accelerate a study on the possible termination of the 2001 maritime MoU with Cambodia.
+These items were presented alongside the familiar constitutional legitimacy formula — protection of Nation–Religion–Monarchy, democratic governance under the King, and adherence to the rule of law.
+This combination illustrates a recurring structural pattern: broad constitutional framing paired with selective specificity in politically salient areas, while the wider foreign‑policy architecture remains general and conceptually framed.
+The article therefore reinforces the analysis that the policy statement mixes high‑level principles with targeted operational signals, without providing a detailed strategic or institutional roadmap.

+---

 **In short:**
 The 2026 policy statement is a **constitutionally framed, administratively driven modernisation programme**.
 It uses the Constitution as a **legitimating narrative**, while the real engine of change lies in **technocratic instruments** that are only loosely tied back to constitutional structure.
 Where Thailand’s problems are most structural—power distribution, enforcement, accountability—the document is **at its vaguest**.
 Where the government’s political will is strongest—defence reform, digital government, omnibus law—it is **most concrete**, but **least explicit** about the constitutional implications.